dcoales/Thortiq/docs/thortiq_spec.md

 There should be a right hand border to the outline pane.
 If a mirror (or original of a mirror) node is showing then there should be a circle in the right hand border, aligned with the first line of text of the node, which shows the number of mirrors for that node.  if the user clicks on this circle a popup dialog should appear showing the paths to the original and to each mirror.
 The path to the original should be highlighted.
 If the user clicks on one of these entries in the popup that mirror (or original) becomes the focused node for the pane.
 The original path should be in orange.

 #### 4.2.3 Tags
-Type # or @ initiates the tag creation process.
+Typing # or @ initiates the tag creation process.
 When the user types the trigger character a popup list will appear showing any tags that already exist anywhere in the outline sorted by most recently created with the most recent first.
 If the user starts the process by typing # then the list will only contain tags beginning with # and if the user starts with @ the popup will only show tags starting with @.

 As the user keeps typing the list of tags will filter to match what the user is typing.
 The first tag in the list will be highlighted by default but the user will be able to use the arrow keys to highlight a different tag in the list.
 If the user hits return the highlighted tag will replace the # and text the user typed.
+If there is not highlighted option when the user hits return then whatever the user has typed will become a new tag.
 The user can also use the mouse to click on a tag in the list to select it.

+If the user hits space at any point after starting to type following a # then whatever the user has typed will be converted into a tag.

 Once a tag is inserted the cursor will be placed after a space after the tag.
 If there isn't a space after the tag one will be added.
 The tag will appear as a coloured pill.
+The text in the tag pill will be the same size as normal text.
+The padding around the text for the coloured pill will be narrow - only a few pixels.

 If the user backspaces to the end of a tag then the tag will revert to plain text and the tag suggestion popup will appear again.

+If the user is typing near the edges of the screen the popup position will be adjusted to ensure that it doesn't obscure the text the user is typing and yet always remains fully visible on screen.

 If the user clicks on a tag then the search bar will appear with the tag in the search preceded by the keyword tag: e.g. `tag:tagname`.
 If there is already a search term in the search bar then the tag condition will be added to the end.  if the user clicks the tag a second time the corresponding tag condition will be removed from the search.